 Doing the math is often all that’s needed, but it must be visual.
 Many executives are data driven individuals.
 They’ll want the spreadsheet.
 Others need a graph.
 So provide both.

 Sometimes people get upset when they first see these numbers, but they’re almost always upset with themselves or their lack of awareness.
 We haven’t (yet) seen anyone upset at the person presenting the numbers.

 Far too often an executive or manager will try to solve their problems tracking progress with a new tool or a major change to their existing tooling.
 This new tool is always costly, or the tooling update is driven by an expensive consultant.
 It’s important to realize that these changes will interrupt a team’s workflow.
 With the best of intentions, the change will slow everyone down.
 Resist the urge to chase the elusive silver bullet and instead embrace the simplicity of a spreadsheet.

 First, understand what your teams are trying to do and how much is done.
 Then, when time permits, feel free to upgrade the tooling.
 But never embrace a tooling upgrade in the midst of a stressful project.
-These upgrades only benefit the tooling vendors, never the organization.
+These upgrades only benefit the tooling vendors and consultants, never the organization.